Metaxades: Local jobs

+Today

 The local jobs in the area include work in the primary sector, with the main occupations being agriculture and livestock farming, while forestry work is limited.
 The ecosystems in the surrounding area are degraded due to intensive use of resources.
 With the implementation of forest management plans for the forest areas, a gradual recovery of the forests is expected.
 The main occupation of the inhabitants is agriculture, while a small number are involved in forestry exploitation and very few are engaged in livestock farming.
 A large variety of species are cultivated in the area.
 Corn and cotton dominate the irrigated fields, while wheat, barley, and sunflower are prevalent in the dry fields.